o/EasyRestBundle/README.md

 JSON Request and Response
 ----------------------------------------

 Responses are handled by `JsonResponseListener` listener.
 It's directly uses Symfony `JsonResponse` class for creating response.
+Simply you can use arrays or `JsonSerializable` objects.

 GET request and response: